saulshanabrook/django-externaltestserver/README.md

 ```

-Then just make sure we are picking up the host in the settings:
+Then we just tell our external live tests to use the other container :

 ```python
 # settings.py